influxdata/docs.influxdata.com-ARCHIVE/content/enterprise_influxdb/v1.5/features/cluster-commands.md

 ###### Removing a meta node from a cluster

-The command removes the meta node at `cluster-meta-node-02:8091` from an existing cluster.
+In this example, the `remove-meta` command removes the meta node at `cluster-meta-node-02:8091` from an existing cluster.
 In the example, we respond yes (`y`) to the prompt that asks if we'd like to remove the meta node from the cluster.

 ```